 Skip to product information

-This is definitely one of our cutest workshops because it involves making adorable striped sweaters for all your adorable pet dogs!
-This six week workshop teaches you tons of new knitting techniques & you'll end the workshop with a cozy & colorful sweater for your dog made custom for them.
-Plus the last week of the workshop will be part dog fashion show!
+This is definitely one of our cutest workshops because it involves making adorable little sweaters for your adorable pet dogs!
+This five week workshop teaches you tons of new knitting techniques & you'll end the workshop with a cozy sweater for your dog made custom for them.

 SKILL LEVEL